Bundaberg West

 Health performance in Bundaberg West is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Bundaberg West faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Several health conditions affect both younger and older age groups, with a relatively low private health cover rate of approximately 49% (1,359 people), compared to 52.5% in the rest of Queensland and the national average of 55.7%.
-Mental health issues and arthritis are the most prevalent conditions, affecting 11.9% and 10.9% of residents respectively, while 59.9% reported being free from medical ailments, compared to 67.6% in the rest of Queensland.
+Several health conditions impact both younger and older age groups.
+Private health cover is relatively low at approximately 49% of the total population (~1,359 people), compared to 52.5% in Regional Qld and a national average of 55.7%.

 Frequently Asked Questions - Health